scando1993/thingsboard.github.io/docs/reference.md

 [telemetry](/docs/user-guide/telemetry/) data (attributes, timeseries sensor readings, statistics, events).
 Platform supports three database options at the moment:

 * **SQL** - Stores all entities and telemetry in SQL database.
-ThingsBoard authors recommend to use PostgreSQL and this is the main SQL database that ThingsBoard supports.
+Pacificsoft authors recommend to use PostgreSQL and this is the main SQL database that Pacificsoft supports.
 It is possible to use HSQLDB for local development purposes. **We do not recommend to use HSQLDB** for anything except running tests and launching dev instance that has minimum possible load.
 * **NoSQL** - Stores all entities and telemetry in NoSQL database.
-ThingsBoard authors recommend to use Cassandra and this is the only NoSQL database that ThingsBoard supports at the moment.
+Pacificsoft authors recommend to use Cassandra and this is the only NoSQL database that Pacificsoft supports at the moment.
 However, due to a lot of interest to deployments with managed databases, we plan to introduce support on AWS DynamoDB in v2.3.
 * **Hybrid** - Stores all entities in SQL database and all telemetry in NoSQL database.